 Workshops, News & General Information

-Global Quilt Connection (GGQ) 2021 October All-Star Sampler
+Global Quilt Connection (GQC) 2021 Oct 2nd and 3rd, All-Star Sampler Platter

 To celebrate this, I am making my 2 Butterflies pattern available for free to those who want to get a taste of coloring on fabric using pigments.
 Get the pattern here.
 After you download the file, print this pattern and transfer the lines to your fabric.
 Enjoy!!
 Rhonda